-The housing shortage has got so bad in Groningen that tents have been erected with rows of beds for students to sleep in until they find somewhere more permanent.
+In 2021, the housing shortage was so bad in Groningen that tents were erected with rows of beds for students to sleep in until they found somewhere more permanent.

 2. Students are being offered rooms for sex

-As we all know, scamming is certainly not a new thing in the housing market, but the scammers come out in full force when a crisis like this breaks out.
+As we all know, scamming is certainly not a new thing in the housing market, but they come out in full force when the market is tight.

-Imagine sharing a house with your lecturer because you got scammed and ended up landing in the Netherlands completely homeless?
+Imagine sharing a house with your lecturer, because you got scammed and ended up landing in the Netherlands completely homeless!
 The whole situation is literally just mad.